MehrnooshTahani/MappingBLOS_MolecularClouds/README.md

 ## Authors and Contributors

-The code was originially written by Mehrnoosh Tahani*
+The code was originially written by **Mehrnoosh Tahani**

-It was updated in 2021 by Jennifer Glover**
+ - written at the University of Calgary

--* Code was written at the University of Calgary
+ - updated at the Dominion Radio Astrophysical Observatory (National Research Council Canada)

--* Updated at the Dominion Radio Astrophysical Observatory
+The code was upgraded in 2021 by **Jennifer Glover**

--** Undergraduate Co-op Student
+ - Undergraduate co-op Student (National Research Council Canada)

--** Dominion Radio Astrophysical Observatory
+   - Dominion Radio Astrophysical Observatory

--** University of Victoria
+   - University of Victoria